The Chicken, c. 1926

 Oil on canvas

 40 1/4 × 29 15/16 in.
 (102.2 × 76.1 cm)

 Gift of Mr. and Mrs. George R. Brown in honor of John A. and Audrey Jones Beck

 - SYNTHESIZE Analyze and synthesize relationships and information / compare and contrast / understand the micro and macro implications

 Discussion through works of art encourage how to approach ambiguous and complex ideas, thoughts, and feelings.
 The MFAH offers a democratic space where students and teachers can develop, practice and articulate these habits of mind.
 Remember that the quality of the conversation is what is important, not finding the artist’s “answer.”
 Slow down and take the time to make careful observations.
 Talk about what you notice, and try to avoid jumping to conclusions and interpretations.
 Be sure to give enough time for silent looking and thinking.

-- Use models to represent aspects of the natural world, such as human body systems
+- Use models to represent stimulus/response systems

 Connecting to the Work of Art

 Amongst smeared brushstrokes of dark organic hues, the bright body of a fowl emerges in this painting by artist Chaïm Soutine.
 Dangling from its right ankle, the bird’s body is splayed, each limb being pulled down by its own weight.
 Thick, overlapping strokes relay the frenzy of the bird’s vigorous movement.
 While at first glance it seems as if the chicken is struggling against death, Soutine's painting is a celebration of the animal and flesh, a theme that allowed him to explore his obsessions with life and death.